LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 The maximum number of remote procedure calls (RPCs) outstanding at any given time.
 The default is 100.
 Reducing this will reduce memory usage but could increase running time.
 If set to 0, there are no limits on the outstanding RPCs.

+**`--aln-ctg-seq-buf-size INT`**

+Size of buffer for fetching contig sequences during alignment.
+Reducing this will reduce memory usage but slow down communication.
+Defaults to 1000.

 **`--max-worker-threads INT`**

 The maximum number of background worker threads.
 These threads are used for a limited number of background computation tasks.
 The default value is three and should not need to be adjusted.